cchudzicki-ocw-testing/3.091-fall-2018/content/pages/instructor-insights/_index.md

 {{< resource cec83251-a49f-6f0a-38da-f358089aaf0c >}}

-Video excerpt of Professor Grossman's giving his closing remarks to the students in the final lecture:
+Video excerpt of Professor Grossman's closing remarks to the students in the final lecture:

 {{< resource d168dc5a-dc1c-40a4-67ba-d0a7c86a6533 >}}